in the workshop

 Life is fickle.

 The background noise of American life is one determinate of how we show up.
 Growing up the background noise of my life was Broadway and Motown.
-For many of my generation it is now the sound of a television with a twenty-four hour news cycle that demands fresh stories (drama) at every turn.
-A voracious twisting beast that will always find or create bedlam where none exists.
-It has fundementally changed the world in which we live, and the way we speak and act to one another.
+For many of my generation it is now the sound of a television with a twenty-four hour news cycle that demands fresh drama at every turn.
+A voracious verbal beast that will always find or create bedlam where none exists.
+24 hour news channels have fundamentally changed the world in which we live, and the way we speak and act to one another.
 Raised voices, talking over one another and a sense of urgency about almost every story.
-Pandemic or politics, the surity that "I am right and you are wrong" has been the theme of this year.
+Pandemic or politics, the surety that "I am right and you are wrong" has been the theme of this year.
 Will twenty-twenty-one be any different?
 Sure hope so.

 After 15 years, we've learned a thing or two.
 Adapt or die is surely one of the more important lessons.
 Change is a fundamental part of life.
 Nothing can stay the same.
 Balancing the old and the new is a challenging and exciting proposition, one that drives us daily and brings us joy.
 Managing our expectations allows us to continue to thrive and grow, even in challenging times.
 Often people ask how we are doing.
 We are fine.
 We are pivoting our business so that it may thrive for another 15 or 20 years.
 Here are some facts you might not know.
 According to data from the U.S. Bureau of Labor Statistics, about 20 percent of small businesses fail within their first year.
 By the end of their fifth year, roughly 50 percent of small businesses fail.
 After 10 years, the survival rate drops to approximately 35 percent.
 It only continues to drop from there.
 We've been around for some time because we know how best to proceed with our enterprise.
 While various local businesses approach operations with a variety of models, we focus less on what others are doing and pay attention to what works best for us.
 To date it has been working very well.

 Sarah and I want to thank you for your kindness, compassion and support in this year of massive change.
 As we look forward to the coming year, and many years beyond, our goals are still the same: To live a well balanced life of work and play, to continue to create awesome bath, spa and skincare, and to find a permanent home in a building we can call our own.